postfalk/stream/README.md

 ## Outstanding features ##

 1. Some ```offset``` and ```limit``` parameters for paginated downloads.
-2. Support for very long lists of comids that cannot be represented within a 2047 character long GET request.
-(Implement POST, request by comid list from file).
-3. Experiment with Apache Kafka, Parquet, and compression for better, cheaper, and faster data storage.
+2. Experiment with Apache Kafka, Parquet, and compression for better, cheaper, and faster data storage.